 Many of these organizations are reputable—although a few are simply rubber stamps for a fee.
 However, virtually all of them require manufacturers to pay thousands of dollars per year to use their seal on products and in advertising, and smaller, less well-heeled companies may not be able to afford the fee even though they deserve the seal.

-Seals of approval from Consumerlab.com, the Natural Products Association (NPA), the United States Pharmacopeia (USP), and others are indicative of good products.
+Seals of approval from Consumerlab.com, the Natural Products Association (NPA), the United States Pharmacopeia (USP), and others are indicative that the products are the best supplements to take.
 However, the absence of such a seal is no reflection on quality, either good or bad.

 Always look for an expiration date.
 While some nutrients, such as calcium and other minerals, maintain their potency for several years, others like vitamins B and C have a significantly shorter shelf life.
 The FDA doesn’t require expiration dates on supplement bottles, so many companies don’t provide them.
 I do not recommend buying such products.
 Who knows how long they’ve been sitting around?